Pryz/pryz.github.io/_posts/2015-06-06-puppet-workflow---puppet-camp-paris-2015.md

 ## Keep Puppet efficient and simple

 The biggest challenge you have when you implement Puppet within a complex infrastructure is to keep it simple and efficient.
 When you start working with Puppet, you write some manifests and then some modules to factorize your code.
 And then you discover Hiera and start to store all your variables at the same place.
 You think you have the best implementation of Puppet ever and keep going.
 Few years later you have more than 200 Puppet manifests and more than 100 modules.
-Having that many modules is not the problem but maintening that many manifests is a pain.
+Having that many modules is not the problem but maintaining that many manifests is a pain.
 You probably have code duplication everywhere and overly use code inheritance.

 Because you are using manifests (\*.pp files) you are probably relying on hostnames.
-Which is a design issue for all the cloud infrastructures and a big lack a flexibilty.
+Which is a design issue for all the cloud infrastructures and a big lack of flexibilty.

-We got these issues and decided to fix them with two framework : Role and Profiles to organize better our codebase, Nodeless to stop relying on hostname.
+We got these issues and decided to fix them with two frameworks : Role and Profiles to organize better our codebase, Nodeless to stop relying on hostname.

 ### Role and Profiles